-This paragraph is the same as the one on page 448; I’m including it here to show where the new content should go. /Carol —>
+This paragraph is the same as the one on page 448; I’m including it here to show where the new content should go. /Carol

 This code will compile just fine.
-For more about trait objects, refer to the “Using Trait Objects That Allow for Values of Different Types” section on page XX.
+For more about trait objects, refer to the section “Using Trait Objects that Allow for Values of Different Types” on page XX.

-— This is the start of the new content on macros, some of which used to be in Appendix D. /Carol
+This is the start of the new content on macros, some of which used to be in Appendix D. /Carol

-Prod: this text should be added just before the summary for the end of Ch 19 —>
+Prod: this text should be added just before the summary for the end of Ch 19

 Next, let’s look at macros!